sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 No separate replay audio icon.
 Audio replay is handled by the word pill.

 No audio prompts toggle in the practice screen.
 Audio prompt preference belongs in settings.

+Reveal supports two interactions:

+- Tap/click: reveal the next missing letter.
+- Press and hold: briefly peek at the full answer, mark the word as revealed/difficult, then return to memory practice.

 Bottom strip should be subtle: